-Discover Emerging Brands, Shop New Products TrooRa Marketplace Open NOW!
+Discover TrooRa Marketplace, Shop New Products Open NOW!

-Matt textures, layered tablescapes, and whispers of earthy colour provided by nature make for a serene Christmas setting in Algria Ferreira-Watling’s Cape Town home.
+Matt textures, layered tablescapes, and whispers of earthy colour provided by nature make for a serene Christmas setting in Algria Ferreira-Watling’s Cape Town home

-bleached-out palette, raw finishes, and an aesthetic that borders on the monastic are the hallmarks of this captivating home in Cape Town’s central and historic Tamboerksloof neighbourhood.
+A bleached-out palette, raw finishes, and an aesthetic that borders on the monastic are the hallmarks of this captivating home in Cape Town’s central and historic Tamboerksloof neighbourhood.
 What makes this sanctuary-like habitat even more remarkable—given the complete absence of bright colours or lustrous textures—is that its owner, Algria Ferreira-Watling, is one of South Africa’s most in-demand make-up artists whose portfolio of clients includes Solange Knowles and Charlize Theron.

 It would be fair to assume that someone in the business of “painting faces,” as Algria refers to her artistry, would have a predilection for colour as well as materials and objects underpinned by a glamorous artifice.
 But Algria has always had a rebellious spirit, manifesting not only in her professional signature typified by a look that is pared-down, fresh, and innately edgy, but also her instinctive rejection of trends, mass consumerism, and aspirational yearnings.